Books and CDs from WEED INFORMATION

 Managing and conserving grassy woodlands

 Edited by S. McIntyre, J.G.
-McIvor & K.M.
+McIvor and K.M.
 Heard

 In eastern Australia, grassy eucalypt woodlands have been under severe pressure from agricultural development, with problems of land degradation and species decline being severe in the cropping lands of south-eastern Australia.